rsb4114/regressionmodels/RM Proj1.md

 ##          2.5 % 97.5 %
 ## amManual 3.642  10.85
 ```
 The slope of AM is observed to be significant.
-As per the model, there is a 7.25 mpg increase in switch from Automatic to Manual transmission.
+As per the model, there is a 7.25 MPG increase in switch from Automatic to Manual transmission.
 The 95% confidence interval (3.64, 10.85) doesnot include 0.
-However, the adjusted R^2 is around 34%, and additional variables might need to be considered.
+However, the adjusted R^2 is around 34%, and hence additional variables might need to be considered.

 ###4.
 Model of MPG vs Multiple Variables (Multivariate Regression)